MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 For example, you assigned a meeting policy directly to educators and your students have the Global (Org-wide default) meeting policy.
 In this scenario, remove the meeting policy that you directly assigned to educators so that the custom policy definition for the meeting policy created by the tool will take effect.
 You don't have to do anything with the existing Global (Org-wide default) meeting policy for students because no other meeting policies conflict with it.

-### Step 2: Check for other policies that you might need to adjust
+### Step 2: Check for additional measures that you can take for student safety

 The easy policy setup tool automatically adjusts and applies [these policies](#policies-set-up-by-the-tool).
 There are few additional measures which you may want to take based on the needs of your institution to stay safe.